-Passengers traveling with any of the following conditions should complete a MEDIF when making a booking:
+Passengers travelling with any of the following conditions should complete a MEDIF when making a booking:

-- Passengers whose medical condition requires a supply of oxygen, a stretcher, a medical escort, or treatment while on the flight.
+- Passengers whose medical condition requires a supply of oxygen, a stretcher, a medical escort or treatment whilst on the flight.

-- Passengers who may need to use medical equipment or instruments during the flight.
+- Passengers who may need to use medical equipment or instruments on the flight.

-- Passengers who aren’t usually accepted for travel or who suffer from serious or unstable illnesses or injuries.
+- Passengers who aren’t usually accepted for travel, or suffer from serious or unstable illnesses or injuries.

-There are two primary factors we consider when assessing a patient’s fitness for air travel:
+There are two main factors we consider when assessing a patient’s fitness for air travel:

-- Reduced atmospheric pressure—Cabin air pressure changes greatly in the 15–30 minutes after take-off and before landing, and gas expansion and contraction can cause pain and pressure effects.
+- Reduced atmospheric pressure: cabin air pressure changes greatly during 15-30 minutes after take-off and before landing, and gas expansion and contraction can cause pain and pressure effects.

-- Reduction in oxygen tension—The cabin is pressurized to the equivalent of 6,000–8,000 feet in altitude; oxygen partial pressure is approximately 20% less than it is on the ground.
+- Reduction in oxygen tension: the cabin is at a pressure equivalent to an altitude of 6,000ft to 8,000ft and oxygen partial pressure is approximately 20% less than on the ground.

-Any medical condition that could render a passenger unable to complete the flight safely without extraordinary medical assistance during the flight is considered unacceptable for air travel.
+Any medical condition that would render a passenger unable to complete the flight safely, without requiring extraordinary medical assistance during the flight, is considered unacceptable for air travel.

 Conditions usually considered unacceptable for air travel

-We assess each case on its own merits and take into account whether the passenger is accompanied by a medical escort.
-However, as a general guide, the following conditions are usually considered unacceptable for air travel:
+We assess each individual case on its own merits, and take into account whether the passenger is accompanied by a medical escort.
+However, as a general guide the following conditions are usually considered unacceptable for air travel:

 - Severe cases of anaemia.